SelfReflect: Can LLMs Communicate Their Internal Answer Distribution?: Can LLMs generate self-reflective responses?

-But what awaits us at the end of this road?
-With improving faithfulness to the subjective distribution, and LLMs' subjective distributions becoming more aligned with the objective ground-truth (-distributions), we can hope to cover ground-truth answers more often than with greedy answers.
+Second, we investigate the possibilities mentioned in a summary.
+The most important possibility to cover is the ground-truth answer, so we use it as an anchor for this analysis.
 Following the best practices of \citet{santilli2025revisiting}, we measure the RougeL-Recall on Natural Questions' short answers, i.e., the longest substring of the true answer that appears in a summary, as percentage of the true answer's length.
 We find that \emph{Greedy} answers have an average overlap of $59.5\%$ with the true answers. \emph{Basic} summaries have $62.0\%$, \emph{CoT} summaries $64.0\%$, and \emph{Sample \& Summarize} summaries $65.6\%$.
-An LM Judge-based evaluation shows the same trend, rating that $71.3\%$, $72.2\%$, $74.1\%$, and $76.0\%$ of the summaries include the true answer.
-In other words, summaries of the LLM's internal distributions don't just hallucinate extra possibilities but actually cover the true answer more often.
+Evaluating with an LM Judge instead of RougeL-Recall shows the same trend, rating that $71.3\%$, $72.2\%$, $74.1\%$, and $76.0\%$ of the summaries include the true answer.
+In other words, summaries of the LLM's internal distributions are going in a promising direction in that they cover the true answer more often, they are just not faithful to the model's internal uncertainties (yet).